 When you arrive in Canada you must quarantine (isolate) yourself for 14 days.
 To limit the spread of COVID-19, you have to isolate yourself even if you have don’t have COVID-19 symptoms.
 So you must make a plan before you arrive in Canada.

 You also have to show your quarantine plan.
 Your plan must identify you:

 - Have a suitable place to quarantine or isolate

 - Can get basic necessities such as food and medication

 - Have a way to get directly to your quarantine place.

 Your quarantine plan is essential.
-So be sure to identify what you need to include in your plan.
+So be sure to identify what to include in your plan.
 If you arrive without a plan, or if you don’t comply with quarantine requirements you may be fined or refused entry to Canada.

-No doubt, you have many questions about how immigration changes will affect your plans to come to Canada.
+No doubt, you have questions about how immigration changes will affect your plans to come to Canada.

 Join our free webinar and get answers to your important immigration questions!

 So, the good news is that if your PR application was approved on March 18, you can travel to Canada.
 But it’s important that you know what travel restrictions exist in your home country and Canada.
-And it’s very important to make a quarantine plan that you can show to border officials when you land in Canada.
+And it’s important to make a quarantine plan that you can show to border officials when you land in Canada.